suggestionsbot/suggestions-bot/library_modifications.md

   - Related issue: https://github.com/DisnakeDev/disnake/issues/712
 ## Notes

 On startup even with `Intents.none()` we still receive partial guilds, noted as unavailable (or something like that).
-This allows for partial cache hits and explains the inconsistencies of bug reproduction as require a guild who invited the bot during runtime as the first reproduction step.
+This allows for partial cache hits and explains the inconsistencies of bug reproduction as we require a guild who invited the bot during runtime as the first reproduction step.

 Versions are bumped to overcome some CI caching issues.